 Glaucoma is an eye disease that lead to progressive damage to the optic nerve.
 Glaucoma is often caused by high eye pressure, but not always.
 In most cases of glaucoma, there are little to no symptoms until there is significant vision loss.
 Initially, glaucoma affects peripheral or side vision, but it can advance to central vision loss.
 If left untreated, glaucoma can lead to significant vision loss in both eyes, and may even lead to blindness.

 Your eyes and vision are precious, please do not place them in danger by skipping your annual eye exam and taking an online “vision test”.
 Online vision tests often give inaccurate or misleading information, and can misinform consumers that can delay essential, sight-saving treatment.
 Comprehensive eye exams with your eye doctor is the most important, preventive way to preserve vision.
-It is the ONLY way to accurately assess eye health, diagnose an eye disorder or disease, and determine the need for corrective lenses.
+It is the ONLY way to accurately assess eye health, diagnose an eye disorder or disease, and determine the need for corrective lenses and/or contacts.